mattermost/docs/source/configure/custom-branding-tools.rst

 Users should see your new custom branding on the login page of your Mattermost server the next time they log in.

-From version 5.16, you can remove the custom brand image by selecting the **X** in the top right corner of the image.
+You can remove the custom brand image by selecting the **X** in the top right corner of the image.
 To apply the change, choose **Save**.
 Note that the value must be set to **true** in order to perform this step.

 More about settings available in **Customization**: